 - Slowly press the plunger to push the coffee through the filter.

 - Pour coffee from cup over ice.
-Add syrup and creamer.
-Top off with water and enjoy!
+Add syrup, creamer, or water and enjoy!